Project Type

 Eric Lucero

-What started as a 1960s ranch with plenty of walls (and potential) became a bright, functional home for modern living.
-Working alongside the architect, we expanded the footprint by nearly 900 square feet—giving breathing room to the kitchen, great room, and primary suite.
+What started as a 1960s ranch home in Littleton with plenty of walls (and plenty of potential) became a bright, functional home designed for modern family living.
+Working alongside the architect, the home’s footprint was expanded by nearly 900 square feet—creating more space for the kitchen, great room, mudroom, and primary suite addition.

-By opening up the layout, natural light now floods through every corner, and the flow between spaces feels effortless.
-A new mudroom off the garage keeps the chaos contained, while a tucked-away butler’s pantry hides the “behind-the-scenes” prep when entertaining.
+By opening up the layout, natural light now flows throughout the home, creating a more connected and functional floor plan.
+A hardworking mudroom located just off the garage helps keep everyday clutter contained, while a tucked-away butler’s pantry provides hidden storage and prep space for entertaining.

-Upstairs, relocating the laundry to the main hallway was a total game-changer for this family of four.
-The once-cramped primary bath now features a double vanity, a spacious walk-in shower, and a proper closet—proof that thoughtful planning makes all the difference.
+Upstairs, relocating the laundry room to the main hallway was a game-changer for this family of four.
+The once-cramped primary bathroom was transformed into a spacious retreat featuring a double vanity, walk-in shower, and custom closet—proof that thoughtful space planning can completely change how a home functions.

 LET’S MAKE YOUR INTERIOR DREAMS A REALITY